dominikchlodowicz/unwinder/README.md

 This roadmap outlines the key features planned for Unwinder that will be realised during ongoing development:

-1. **Homepage Design**: Create an engaging and informative home page.
-2. **Hotel Booking Feature**: Integrate hotel search and booking functionality.
+1. **Hotel Booking Feature**: Integrate hotel search and booking functionality.
-3. **User Accounts**: Implement account creation and management.
+2. **User Accounts**: Implement account creation and management.
-4. **Trip Wishlist**: Allow users to save and manage a list of preferred flights and hotels.
+3. **Trip Wishlist**: Allow users to save and manage a list of preferred flights and hotels.
-5. **Booking System**: Enable users to book flights and hotels through the app.
+4. **Booking System**: Enable users to book flights and hotels through the app.
-6. **Error Handling Middleware**: Improve app stability and user experience by handling errors gracefully.
+5. **Error Handling Middleware**: Improve app stability and user experience by handling errors gracefully.
-7. **Azure Deployment**: Deploy the application on Azure.
+6. **Azure Deployment**: Deploy the application on Azure.

 ![](./docs/gifs/flight-search.gif)